 Now that we are fetching the Bearer token from the Azure servers, let’s set that token as a variable so we can use it later.
 Set the name to Token and set its value equal to the payload.

 Next, add a new HTTP Request Connector to the flow.
 Make sure to include the API version and the to=* to whatever language you want the text to be translated to.
 In this case, we will be translating the input language to Spanish.
 In the Body, set the output to JSON and format the query in the correct format for the Microsoft Translator API to understand.
 Don’t forget to include your Bearer token in your Authorization header and set the Content-Type of the request to application/json.

 Lastly, let’s add a Transform Message Component from the Mule Palette to our current flow to take the output payload from the Translator API and convert it to a plain text message for slack.
 To do this, type the following code in DataWeave:

 Now that you have finished building your integration, make sure to right-click once again on the main project folder in your Package Explorer, and go to Anypoint Platform, then click Deploy to Cloudhub.
-You will need an update to your application you've already published since you just built an integration.
+You will need an update to the application you've already published since you just built an integration.

-That’s it folks!
+That’s it, folks!
 Once your application is deployed to CloudHub, you should have a fully working Slack bot that converts your current message into Spanish when you use the /translate command.
 You can further customize your application icon, title, and description in the Slack apps portal.